-Will you join us in championing your contribution to the education system and shining a light on the difference that good governance makes to your school/trust?
+Will you join us in championing your contribution to the education system and shining a light on the difference that good governance makes to schools and trusts?

-We’re encouraging governors and trustees to be bold and be positive about sharing what they do and why they do it, highlight their contribution to the education system and shine a light on the difference that good governance makes to the success of their school/trust.
+We’re encouraging governors, trustees and clerks to be bold and be positive about sharing what they do and why they do it, highlight their contribution to the education system and shine a light on the difference that good governance makes to the success of schools and trusts.

 We are also encouraging the people and organisations who value the role of school and trust governance to champion and participate in the campaign.

 With your support, we can achieve a higher profile and better understanding of governance, and further improve outcomes for children and their communities – a goal which we know will be important to you too.

 Our first focus is on recognising the contribution of governors, trustees, clerks and governance professionals.
 We are encouraging them to reflect on their role, celebrate the work they do and seek recognition for excellent practice and contributions.

 - Nominate a board, clerk or lead governance professional for an Outstanding Governance Award.

 - Nominate an exceptional governor or trustee for a national Honour.

 - Share your story on social media – share a message and our social media graphic with your family, friends, colleagues and networks using #VisibleGovernance.
 Your message could cover: